-B. Exclusions from Disclosure and the Computation of Total Audit Hours a.
-The engagement quality reviewer;26
+B. Exclusions from Disclosure and the Computation of Total Audit Hours

 Exclusions from all requirements of Form AP.
-Excluded from Form AP's disclosure requirements and computation of total audit hours in the most recent period's audit are hours attributable to: 25
+Excluded from Form AP's disclosure requirements and computation of total audit hours in the most recent period's audit are hours attributable to: 24